-A plan-led system: Each local planning authority around the estuary is required to produce planning documents explaining how planning will be managed in that area.
-Together, planning policy within these documents from all the Severnside local planning authorities provides an indication of future development around the Seven Estuary.
+The planning system is designed to be applied by local government and communities.
+Each local planning authority around the estuary is required to produce planning documents explaining how planning will be managed in that area.
+Together, these provide an indication of future development around the Seven Estuary.

 - Statutory agencies